Coffee goes back a really long way

 Before coffee was discovered to be a delicious beverage, it was actually a food.
 East African tribes would grind the berries and mix them with animal fat to eat.

-There are two different types of coffee bean
+There are two main types of coffee bean

-Two types of coffee bean are used for drinking; Robusta and Arabica.
-Arabica has lower acidity and smoother taste, whereas Robusta is more acidic and bitter.
+Two main types of coffee bean; Robusta and Arabica.
+Arabica has a pleasant acidity and smooth taste, whereas Robusta has strength, body and some bitterness.

 Decaf doesn’t mean no caffeine